Nelson Team Grants

 • Coach Training Schedule and Resources

-• 4-hour sessions are offered on Saturday afternoons at LeRoy’s home in Manhattan Beach in September.
+• 4-hour sessions are offered in Manhattan Beach on Saturday afternoons in August and September.

-• Other sessions may be offered at school sites if there is sufficient interest.
+• Additional sessions may be offered at school sites if there is sufficient interest.

-• Coaches should bring a portable computer (Windows, MacBook, iPad, or Chromebook) that can be used by their students later.
+• Coaches bring a portable computer (Windows, MacBook, iPad, or Chromebook) that could be used by their students later.

-• Coaches may receive additional VIQRC parts after this training.
+• Coaches are offered T-shirts, handouts, and additional VIQRC parts for their teams after this training.

-• All coaches should complete the online Coach Certification Course.
+• All coaches should complete the online Coach Academy for VEX Programs.

 • Prepares new coaches and mentors to form and guide student teams for VIQRC and VRC.

-• 10 units represent 8 hours of professional development and training when completed.
+• Represents about 8 hours of professional development and training when completed.

-• Experienced coaches can take the 10 Unit Quizzes to see if they are prepared to take the Final Exam.
+• Experienced coaches can take the Quizzes to see if they are prepared to take the Final Exam.

-• Beginning in August, LeRoy provides additional VIQRC equipment, full fields, and game kits for schools which have registered their teams.
+• Beginning in August, LeRoy provides additional VIQRC equipment, full fields, and full game and field element kits to schools that have registered their eligible teams.

-• Most equipment will be shipped directly to schools.
+• Most equipment will be shipped directly to schools from VEX Robotics in Texas via Federal Express.

 • The complete equipment bundle for new teams includes up to 7 boxes weighing a total of 90 pounds.